 Since January 1, 1998, physicians have been permitted to opt out of Medicare and enter into private contracts with Medicare beneficiaries that allow them to set their own fees.
 If you don’t officially opt out, it is illegal to have Medicare patients pay for your services outside of Medicare.
 Once you’ve opted out successfully, Medicare will not pay for the care you provide in any setting, for as long as you’re opted out, but you will be able to see Medicare patients and have them pay you based on your private contracts with them.

 This means that if you work in a situation where you must see Medicare patients as a part of your employment, you cannot opt out of Medicare.
-It also means that if there is any possibility that your life will change in the next two years, and you may have to see Medicare patients as part of new managed care contracts or new employment, you also should not consider opting out of Medicare.
+It also means that if there is any possibility that your life will change in the next two years, and you may have to see Medicare patients as part of a new employment situation, you also should not consider opting out of Medicare.

 The rules for opting out are very specific.
 In order to opt out you must file an opt-out affidavit with the Medicare Administrative Contractor (MAC) or Carrier that administers any jurisdiction you practice in.
 A template for this affidavit that conforms to Medicare rules follows.
 A private contracting template also follows, which you can use for entering into private contracts with your Medicare patients once you have opted out.
 These contracts must be kept on file in your office, available to be sent to the MAC, Carrier, or to the Centers for Medicare and Medicaid Services (CMS), which oversees the MACS and Carriers, should they be requested.